issmirnov/zap/README.md

 ### Troubleshooting

 - If you zap doesn't appear to be running, try `sudo brew services restart zap`.
 If you are running the standalone version you need sudo access for port 80.
-- If you are using safari, you will get Google searches instead.
+- If you are using Safari, you will get Google searches instead.
 If you know of a workaround, please let me know.

 ### Additional Information